How to reset iPad: soft reset, force restart, and restore iPad to factory settings

 Soft reset iPad to fix misbehavior

-One night, my iPad started acting sluggish and apps were freezing.
-I decided to try a soft reset, which doesn't affect your data or settings.
+If your iPad starts acting sluggish and apps are freezing, try a soft reset, which doesn't affect your data or settings.
 Here is how it works:

 2. Once the Power Off slider appears, swipe right to reset.